 Before the cat shows, cat memes, and YouTube pages.
 Cats played several roles in early human history.
-While some ancient cultures honored them as gods and little helpers, some saw them as the harbinger of evil, bad omen, and misfortune.
+Some ancient cultures honored cats as gods and little helpers.
+Some saw them as the harbinger of evil, bad omen, and misfortune.

-Some ancient cultures that saw them as evil might want to know that today, we celebrate our feline friends on August 8th of every year, now known as the "International Cat Day.”
+Some ancient cultures that saw them as evil might want to know that today, we celebrate our feline friends on August 8th of every year.
+It is now known as the "International Cat Day.”

 Where did it all begin with our feline friends?

-The domestic cat belongs to the Felidae family which arose, took shape, and roamed around near eastern Asia about 8-11 million years ago.
+The domestic cat belongs to the Felidae family.
+It arose, took shape, and roamed around near eastern Asia about 8-11 million years ago.

 For example, the early cats had retractile claws.
 This feature allowed them to withdraw their claws and prevent breakage, wear or tear.
 Evolutionarily, most modern cats still retain this feature.

-A retractable claw was crucial for the early cat’s survival because it played a huge role while hunting their prey.
+A retractable claw was crucial for the early cat’s survival.
+It played a considerable role while hunting their prey.
 The claw also helped the early cats hold back their prey and defend themselves against predators.

 The early feline ancestors have other remarkable features and behaviors that aided their survival.
-The modern cats inherited their near-accurate vision, succinct hearing, and precise sense of smell from their ancestors.
+The modern cats inherited their near-accurate vision, brief hearing, and precise sense of smell from their ancestors.